peternoordijk/preform/README.md

 const MyForm = (props) => {
   const { validate } = useFormApi();

-  const handleSubmit = async (event) => {
+  // Check the useSubmit hook to write this callback more efficiently! const handleSubmit = async (event) => {
     // Prevent the page from reloading
     event.preventDefault();